 The big fluffy bunnies in Bowness on Windermere (children’s attraction mainly), Beatrix Potters House at Far Sawrey, The National Trust shop and the Helis solicitors office in Hawkshead, many of Beatrix Potters original artworks and an exhibition all about her in the Armit Museum in Ambleside, The house Beatrix Potter brought for her mother to live in in Windermere –now a splendid Hotel with a great restaurant.

 Iveing Cottage North in the Lake District National Park

 So there you have a bit of what can be seen, done and thought about in the Lake District National Park.

-where better for the adventurous to stay than Ambleside Backpackers.
+where better for the adventurous to stay than here in Iveing Cottage North.

-With a superb central location in the heart of The Lake District National Park this 3 star rated hostel really is in centre of the 5 star scenery.
+With a superb central location in the heart of The Lake District National Park it really is located in centre of the 5 star scenery.